grimwall/vnapp/README.md

 This is a Java 8 Spring Boot project meant to be built by maven.
 1. Requirements: Install the latest Java 8 SDK and Maven tool
 2. execute **'mvnw install'** (without quotes) to build and run all tests
-3. execute **'mvnw spring-boot:run'** to run the server in localhost:8080/
+3. execute **'mvnw spring-boot:run'** to run the server in localhost:8090/

 There are already some initial seed data in the DB to facilitate API testing, simply use the provided REST endpoints to retrieve them (detailed how to below).

+To change the server port, edit application.yaml server.port variable

 ## DB restore